Litauen/docs.bannerlordmodding.lt/editor/editor.md

 - When deleting used texture.
 After crash/restart Texture appears deleted

-#### Map crashes
+#### Map crashes no game load

 - Not fully saved map - could be the reason that game was active/loaded/in progress when map was saved.
-Go to the Main Menu, then save the map in the Editor.
+Exit the game, then save the map in the Editor.

+#### Crash on map save in the Editor

+- When there is some error in the XML files (settlements.xml?)

-### Hangs on save
+### Hangs on map save in the Editor

 - Too much terrain editing (Smoothing?).
 Export heightmap before trying to save after a lot of Smoothing.